Sousse: Economy

 Sousse's most important economic activity takes place in the tertiary sector, which employs over 50% of the city's workforce and includes administration, education, healthcare, trade, communications, and banking.
 Not far behind is the secondary sector, which employs another 45% of the city's workers and includes industries like textiles and leather, construction, chemicals, electronics, and mechanical and electrical components.
 The small remainder is engaged in the primary sector, mainly fishing.
 Although smaller than the port in Sfax, Sousse has a port that serves an important commercial outlet for central Tunisia, particularly for the regions around Kairouan and Kasserine.

 Sousse is the third largest city in Tunisia after Tunis and Sfax.
 Although it is associated with olive oil manufacture and has other industries, tourism predominates today.
 An olive grove covering more than 2500 km2 constitutes one of its main riches since antiquity.
 The busy port near downtown adds a touch of liveliness to its activity.
 Sousse also had many oil wells in the area during its colonial period.

 Tourism

 Sousse is an important tourist resort.
 It has a hot semi-arid climate, with the seaside location moderating the climate, making it an all-season resort with hot, dry summers and warm, mild, wet winters.
 The fine sandy beaches are backed by orchards and olive groves.

 Only 20 km from Monastir and Monastir Habib Bourguiba International Airport, hotel complexes with a capacity of 40,000 beds extend 20 km from the old city (medina) north along the seafront to Port El Kantaoui.
 Some 1,200,000 visitors come every year to enjoy its hotels and restaurants, nightclubs, casinos, beaches, and sports facilities.

 Sousse is considered a popular tourist destination, especially due to its nightlife.
-Well-known nightclubs include Bora Bora, Living, Rediguana, Platinum, and The Saloon.
-The top producers and DJs in dance come to play at the various clubs.
 The season traditionally begins at the start of June and finishes on the first weekend of October with the closing parties.